jas8424/Power-Outage-Analysis/README.md

 **Test Statistic:** Use the mean difference of `Overall Effect` with severe weather in `CAUSE.CATEGORY` and `Overall Effect` with other factors in `CAUSE.CATEGORY`.

-We chose to use the mean difference since `Overall Effect` is the numerical data.
+We chose to use the mean difference since `Overall Effect` is the numerical data and did 10,000 simulations.

+Our observed statistic was: 969391931.656144.

 Significance Level: 1%

 p-value: 0
-We did 10,000 simulations.
-Our observed statistic was: 969391931.656144.

 Conclusion: We reject the null hypothesis.
+<iframe src="pics/Mean_Diff_Cate.html" width=800 height=600 frameBorder=0></iframe>
 Since we reject the null hypothesis, we believe the mean `Overall Effect` of severe weather in `CAUSE.CATEGORY` is greater than the mean `Overall Effect` with other factors in the same CAUSE.
 CATEGORY.
 That means we have strong evidence that severe weather has a larger effect on power outages compared to other factors that caused power outages.